Creating Liveable Communities and Protecting Stream Health: Helping goals become practice in BC

 Doing Business Differently in BC

-The slide presentation by Catriona Weidman can be viewed by clicking on Creating Liveable Communities & Protecting Stream Health: Helping goals become practice.
+To download and view the slide presentation by Catriona Weidman, click on Creating Liveable Communities & Protecting Stream Health: Helping goals become practice.

 Changing the Rules

 “We all work with rules …. what we really want to do is change some of the rules … to create the kind of communities that we desire,” stated Catriona.
 “We are using infrastructure funding to … encourage the right type of projects.”

 “There are three types of funding: planning, construction and recognition,” explained Catriona.
 The purpose of the Infrastructure Planning Grant Program, for example, is to assist local governments in developing sustainable infrastructure.

 Catriona outlined a number of ideas that would be received favourably by the Ministry under the Infrastructure Planning Grant Program.
 These include stream health feasibility studies and watershed plans.